arendjr/laces.js/README.md

     <td><b>visible</b></td>
     <td>property reference</td>
     <td>The CSS display property will be set to "none" when the property's value
-        evaluates to false, and be unset otherwise."</td>
+        evaluates to false, and be unset otherwise.
+Prefix the property reference with a ! to reverse the evaluation.</td>
 </tr>
 <tr>
     <td><b>class</b></td>